php-llm/llm-chain/README.md

 # LLM Chain

-PHP library for building LLM-based features and applications.
+PHP library for building LLM-based and AI-based features and applications.

 This library is not a stable yet, but still rather experimental.
 Feel free to try it out, give feedback, ask questions, contribute or share your use cases.
 Abstractions, concepts and interfaces are not final and potentially subject of change.

 ## Requirements